mzazon/awesome-cloud-projects/aws/gitops-codecommit/gitops-codecommit.md

 ## Prerequisites

-1. AWS account with permissions for CodeCommit, CodeBuild, CodePipeline, IAM, and ECS
+1. AWS account with permissions for CodeCommit, CodeBuild, CodePipeline, ECR, ECS, IAM, and CloudWatch Logs
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Git client installed locally
 4. Basic understanding of GitOps principles and containerized applications
 5. Docker knowledge for building container images
-6. Estimated cost: $10-20 per month for development workloads (varies by usage)
+6. Estimated cost: $15-25 per month for development workloads (varies by usage)

 > **Note**: This recipe creates resources in the AWS Free Tier where possible, but ECS and ALB usage may incur charges.
 See [AWS Pricing](https://aws.amazon.com/pricing/) for detailed cost information.